DK26/osa-mailer-docs/src/setup-windows.md

    ![Task Scheduler New Folder Name](images/windows_task_scheduler/task_scheduler_new_folder.png)

-5. Select the newly created folder by a single `LEFT MOUSE` button click
+5. Select the newly created folder by a single `LEFT MOUSE BUTTON` click

    ![Task Scheduler New Folder Created](images/windows_task_scheduler/task_scheduler_new_folder_2.png)

-6. Once selected, `RIGHT MOUSE` click on it again to pop the actions menu
+6. Once selected, `RIGHT MOUSE BUTTON` click on it again to pop the actions menu
 7. Select the `Create Task...` from the actions menu

    ![Task Scheduler New Task](images/windows_task_scheduler/task_scheduler_create_task.png)